An Invisible Illness - MS

 But how do you make it work?
 Over time, and with the support of family and friends, Cir has learned to do just that.
 He still occasionally has to cancel, but he doesn't beat himself up about it and I've learned to take it in stride.
 There will be other events, and when he has good days, we take full advantage of them.

-We don't always try to make people understand.
+We - Cir and I - don't always try to make people understand when we first meet them.
 Why?
 Because it doesn't really matter that they do.
 What matters is that Cir is able to live his best life without the stress of dealing with people who don't matter in his life.
-And those that do matter, they'll eventually get over it.
+And those that do matter, they'll eventually get it and/or get over it.
 It may sound harsh, but he doesn't need the stress.
 He does what he can, when he can and we're happy with that.

-Also, here is a blog - Invisible Multiple Sclerosis - I just ran across that deals specifically with this issue.
-It may help answer your questions even more.
-The blogger, Suzanne Robins, has also written a book on the subject.
+I just ran across the book above that deals specifically with this issue.
+It may help answer your questions about invisible MS even more than we have.
+The blogger, Suzanne Robins used to have a blog, however, I can no longer find it.

 Dear Friends,